knz/shakespeare/README.md

    actor as revealed by their spotlight: plottable data is gathered by filtering the monitoring data.

-5. meanwhile, each auditor scrutinizes the actors and checks that their performance is acceptable: behavior signals are checked for specified acceptance criteria defined by predicates.
+   observers that are also auditors scrutinize the actors and check that their performance is acceptable: behavior signals are checked for specified acceptance criteria defined by predicates.

-6. at the end of the play, the audience and auditors report on their experience (plots and test results are produced).
+6. at the end of the play, the audience reports on their experience (plots and test results are produced).

 ## Command line parameters